 They all have their roots in Rock Valley.

-Van Ginkel was one of seven kids, with two brothers, Kyle and Nate, who played linebacker at Division III Northwestern (Iowa) College.
+Van Ginkel was one of seven kids, with two brothers, Kyle and Nate, who played linebacker at Northwestern College, an NAIA school in Orange City, Iowa.
 He grew up a Vikings fan, but since the TV was rarely on at his house, he listened on AM radio.
 He was beside himself meeting Allen, whom Van Ginkel called “a legend,” for the first time in March.

 “I don’t know if I blushed or not,” Allen said, “but when I introduced myself and he went down that road of how important the game call was to him and his family, that’s the first time I’ve ever heard that from any Vikings player.
 So I was touched.”